 - Mix in the dry ingredients.

-- Then gently fold cherries into the batter.
+- Then, gently fold pitted and halved cherries into the batter.

 - Last, cover with crumb topping and bake.